 Don't place this VCO directly over the power supply in your modular set-up.
 If it gets influenced by the heat from the voltage regulators too much it can de-tune a bit but I think this is true of almost all VCO's.
 The AS3340 has internal temperature compensation but this only really works for changes in room temperature.
 If you put it over a heat source like a power supply it will most definitely de-tune.
 Of course other components around the chip will also warm up and add to the de-tuning of the VCO when influenced by the heat from the powersupply.

-Here's the layout.
+Below here is the layout.
 I didn't put in the input jacks for the sync inputs or the output jacks for the wave forms and CV-OUT.
 It's already spaghetti junction and that would make it even worse.
 I assume you know how to hook up jack sockets.
 All potmeters are frontal view with shaft facing you.
 I have recently added 100nF decoupling capacitors directly between the IC's and 22µF electrolytic capacitors on the power rails, because this came up on Facebook.
 These are not included in the schematic drawing but they are in the original schematic in the PDF linked below.
-(You can use any value for the electrolytic caps between 10µF and a 100µF as long as they are 25V or over.)
+(You can use any value for the electrolytic caps between 10µF and a 100µF as long as they are rated for 25V or over.)
 There's an extra CV input marked on the layout.
 This is just incase you want to permanently connect something, like a sequencer, to the VCO and don't want to sacrifice an existing CV input for that.
 (If you don't need it, there's no need to include it.)
-Here's the wiring diagram:

 Bill of Materials.